REHA 2020 Optimising Communication for Children

 Coordinator Ellie Sugden Opens in new window

-Description This unit discusses theoretical and evidence-based intervention approaches that underpin speech pathology practice for children with communication disorders.
-The unit explores speech pathology management of speech, language, voice and fluency with diverse paediatric cases.
+Description This subject discusses theoretical and evidence-based intervention approaches that underpin speech pathology practice for children with communication disorders.
+The subject explores speech pathology management of speech, language, voice and fluency with diverse paediatric cases.
 Students will have the opportunity to plan intervention goals and develop management plans for individuals, families and communities in a range of contexts.
 Students will continue to develop core speech pathology practical skills through demonstration, practice and simulation.

 School Health Sciences